 Before iOS, apps were programs, and to have such an influence on anything suggests that it’s a big part of the product. over 500,000 apps are available on the iPad, while not all of them are tablet-specific, they are there.

 The Kindle has access to Amazon’s own app store, as well as the sideloading of any Android apps you can get your hands on.
-This does provide it with ample applications for performing many tasks, including your favourite games like Angry Birds, so don’t be losing over that.
+This does provide it with ample applications for performing many tasks, including your favorite games like Angry Birds, so don’t be losing over that.

-Books, Magazines and Newspapers
+Books, Magazines, and Newspapers

 Suspiciously, the Kindle Fire features ‘Newsstand’ which is obviously the same name that’s given to the same product in iOS 5.
-Ignoring that, it is where you’ll find all of your favourite magazines and newspapers that you’ve been subscribing to on your e-ink Kindle perhaps, or if not, then it’s where you will be doing so.
+Ignoring that, it is where you’ll find all of your favorite magazines and newspapers that you’ve been subscribing to on your e-ink Kindle perhaps, or if not, then it’s where you will be doing so.

 As well as that, you obviously have the Kindle store, packed to the rafters with tens of thousands of fiction, non-fiction and everything in between.
 This works in the same way as on the Kindle, and you’ll be able to download all of your books onto your new tablet as you can with any of the existing Kindle apps on other platforms, including the iPad which also houses iBooks of course.